 Horseshoe Bend, Arizona is the perfect stop to include on a tour of the American Southwest.
 It’s a scenic bend in the Colorado River that has quickly become a popular location for capturing photos of a stunning southwestern landscape.

 You’ve probably seen plenty of pictures of Horseshoe Bend, but photos just don’t do this natural wonder justice.
 When we stopped at Horseshoe Bend on our 10-day West Coast USA road trip, we were blown away by how stunning this horseshoe-shaped canyon is.

 Horseshoe Bend is located in Glen Canyon National Recreation Area, close to Antelope Canyon, another picturesque location that is well worth visiting.
 In this article, you’ll find the information you need to plan a trip to Horseshoe Bend, including:

-- Best time to visit Horseshoe Bend
+- Directions to Horseshoe Bend

-- Other things to do in Horseshoe Bend and surroundings
+- Things to do at Horseshoe Bend

 - Where to stay near Horseshoe Bend

 - Horseshoe Bend map

 Where is Horseshoe Bend?